- RegionCôte de Nuits

 - Serving temperature 15-16°

-- The village of Morey-Saint-Denis can be found just to the south of Gevrey-Chambertin and produces wines that are predominantly red and which were not distinguished from its neighbours until the strict application of the Appellation Contrôlée laws in the 1930's.
+- The village of Morey-Saint-Denis can be found just to the south of Gevrey-Chambertin and produces wines that are predominantly red - which were not distinguished from its neighbours until the strict application of the Appellation Contrôlée laws in the 1930's.
 The wines, on the whole, show a greater depth and concentration than those of Gevrey-Chambertin and their tannins are less forthright.
 They tend to be rich with lashings of red and black fruit character.

 - FermentationTraditional in open vats